lizaibeim/lizaibeim.github.io/_posts/2018-04-15-secure-payment-system.md

 On the client side, the client receives the cipher text and decrypts the cipher text with its private key, and gets the signed digested message and the raw concatenated message.

 The client verifies the sender by decrypting the signed digested message with the server's public key.
 If successful, then it will get the digested message.
 And then the client will use the raw concatenated message to generate a new digested message hashed by the SHA1 algorithm.
 Then, it will compare the new digested message with the received digested message.
-If the two are equal, the data is authentic and untampered.
-Thus, the client will send a response to inform the server of the successful transmission with the message “true”.
+If the two are equal, the data is authentic and unaltered.
+Thus, the client will send a response to inform the server of the successful transaction with the message “true”.
 Otherwise, it means that the data has been tampered and the client will request the server to resend the message with “false”.
 The response and request messages are encrypted too.

 #### Password authentication
 The client needs to input their password to complete the transaction.